mrdougal/heroku-study-notes/integration/networking.md

 - Can route traffic between the VPC's with IPv4 or v6 addresses
 - Instances in either VPC can communicate as if on same network
 - ~~Can be between cloud providers~~ (not so sure, out of the box definitely AWS)
+  - no as the connection is over the cloud providers private network
 - Can span regions (inter-region VPC peering connection)
 - Connection is at VPC level, resources can use private ip addresses to access resources.
 - Traffic remains in the private IP address space